 Minnesota Vikings shock New Orleans Saints with final-play TD

+If you believe in omens, if you believe in redemption, if you believe in destiny, then you might just believe in the Minnesota Vikings.

-MINNEAPOLIS – Case Keenum completed a last-ditch heave near the sideline Sunday on the game's final play, and Stefon Diggs slithered away for a 61-yard touchdown to give Minnesota a 29-24 victory over New Orleans and send the Vikings to the NFC championship game, with one more win needed to become a first-time Super Bowl host.
+Case Keenum hit Stefon Diggs on the game's final play and Diggs -- with the help of a timely missed tackle by New Orleans Saints safety Marcus Williams -- sprinted into the end zone to give Minnesota a 29-24 victory and send the Vikings to Philadelphia for the NFC championship game.

+The 61-yard play, dubbed the "Minneapolis Miracle" by Vikings radio play-by-play announcer Paul Allen, moved Minnesota a step closer to becoming the first team to host a Super Bowl.

+If it seemed unprecedented, that's because it was: The decisive Keenum-to-Diggs hookup was the first ever game-winning touchdown on the final play of a playoff game, according to the Elias Sports Bureau.

 Drew Brees had driven the Saints in position for Wil Lutz's go-ahead 43-yard field goal with 25 seconds remaining, punctuating a steely rally from a 17-point deficit that stood until 1:16 was left in the third quarter.

 The Vikings were out of timeouts and nearly out of options when Keenum dropped back with 10 seconds to go from his 39 and threw high into a crowd.
-Diggs jumped in front of Marcus Williams, who rolled awkwardly underneath Diggs during an ill-fated attempt at a tackle.

-Diggs held his ground, kept his feet in bounds and raced untouched into the end zone as the crowd at U.S. Bank Stadium erupted.
+Diggs jumped in front of Williams, who rolled awkwardly underneath Diggs during an ill-fated attempt at a tackle.
+As Diggs raced into the end zone, the crowd of 66,612 at U.S. Bank Stadium erupted.

+"I'm just thankful," Diggs said.
+"They count us out all the time.
+Nobody thinking we can do it.
+This game was over.
+I don't stop playing till the clock hit zero.
+That's it."

 This wasn't quite Franco Harris and the Immaculate Reception for Pittsburgh in the 1972 playoffs, but this Vikings team is on some kind of special path.
 It finished 13-3 during the regular season, giving the career backup Keenum the keys to the offense after Sam Bradford went down with a knee injury after the opener.

 The Vikings will play at Philadelphia next weekend, after Jacksonville takes on New England for the AFC title.
 The Super Bowl is in Minnesota two weeks later.